 Donald J. Waters

-Donald J. Waters is the Foundation's Program Officer for Scholarly Communications and Information Technology.
+Donald J. Waters is the Foundation's Senior Program Officer for Scholarly Communications and Information Technology.
 Before joining the Foundation, he served as the first director of the Digital Library Federation (1997-1999), as associate university librarian at Yale University (1993-1997), and in a variety of other positions at the Computer Center, the School of Management, and the University Library at Yale.
 Mr. Waters graduated with a Bachelor's degree in American Studies from the University of Maryland, College Park in 1973.
 In 1982, he received his PhD in Anthropology from Yale University.
 Mr. Waters conducted his dissertation research on the political economy of artisanry in Guyana, South America.
 He has edited a collection of African-American folklore from the Hampton Institute in a volume.

 In 1995-96, Mr. Waters co-chaired the Task Force of the Commission on Preservation and Access and the Research Libraries Group on Archiving of Digital Information, and was the editor and a principal author of the Task Force Report.
 He is a fellow of the American Association for the Advancement of Science and is also the author of numerous articles and presentations on libraries, digital libraries, digital preservation, and scholarly communications.